Minimax Confidence Intervals for the Sliced Wasserstein Distance: Introduction

 \section{Introduction}

-\blfootnote{Keywords: Sliced Wasserstein Distance, Optimal Transport, Confidence Interval, Minimax Lower Bound, Adaptation, Likelihood-Free Inference} The Wasserstein distance is a metric between probability distributions which has received a surge of interest in statistics and machine learning \citep{panaretos2019, kolouri2017}.
+The Wasserstein distance is a metric between probability distributions which has received a surge of interest in statistics and machine learning \citep{panaretos2019, kolouri2017}.
 This distance arises from the optimal transport problem \citep{villani2003}, and measures the work required to couple one distribution with another.
-Specifically, given probability distributions $P$ and $Q$ admitting at least $r \geq 1$ moments, with support in $\bbR^d$, $d \geq 1$, the $r$-th order Wasserstein distance between $P$ and $Q$ is defined by
+Specifically, given probability distributions $P$ and $Q$ admitting at least $r \geq 1$ moments, with support in $\bbR^d$ for $d \geq 1$, the $r$-th order Wasserstein distance between $P$ and $Q$ is defined by

 where $\Pi(P,Q)$ denotes the set of joint probability distributions with marginals $P$ and $Q$, known as couplings.
 Any minimizer $\gamma$ is called an optimal coupling between $P$ and $Q$.
 The norm $\norm\cdot$ is taken to be Euclidean in this paper, but may more generally be replaced by any metric on~$\bbR^d$.